Phase 1 clinical trials

 To ensure consistency, all generic recruitment materials are reviewed centrally by the Generic Document Review Committee.

-This committee comprises three experienced members and former members of Research Ethics Committees (RECs).
+This committee comprises two experienced members and former members of Research Ethics Committees (RECs).

 Examples of the types of generic materials reviewed by this group include: